Erik Brynjolfsson: Measuring the Digital Economy

-Working with Avinash Collis and others, Brynjolfsson developed new methods for measuring the digital economy using "massive online choice experiments".
-The insight from this work is that even when goods like Wikipedia or email have zero price, and therefore may have little or no direct contribution to GDP as it is conventionally measured, they may still contribute significantly to well-being and consumer surplus.
-Brynjolfsson's method seeks to measure the consumer surplus from these goods and assess how it changes over time.
+Working with Avinash Collis, Felix Eggers, and others, Brynjolfsson developed new methods for measuring the digital economy using "massive online choice experiments".
+This work shows that even when goods like Wikipedia or email have zero price, and therefore may have little or no direct contribution to GDP as it is conventionally measured, they may still contribute significantly to well-being and consumer surplus.
+They introduced a new measure, GDP-B, which seeks to address these challenges by measuring the consumer surplus from these goods and assess how it changes over time.